‘She sounded terrified’: St. Louis woman missing after train ride to Dallas - NewsBreak

 For Clay, it’s been two weeks of not knowing where her only sister is, or who she may be with.

 “I just feel every day that goes by, it just gets scarier, and I just get more fearful.
-But I’m not going to find her,” Clay said with tears in her eyes.Police searching for missing Albion girl
+But I’m not going to find her,” Clay said with tears in her eyes.Oklahoma professor says he was fired for having gay guest speaker

 She said Holt was last seen on surveillance video at the Eddie Bernice Johnson Union Station in Dallas around noon on March 2.
 Clay said detectives in Dallas told her a strange man was seen on video approaching Dana after getting off the train.